Skip to main content

 The Takeaway

-Fixed-position elements are easy to add individually.
-The complexity is in how they interact.
-Defining a z-index stack as a deliberate system — not ad-hoc increments — prevents the "just make it higher" escalation that eventually leads to z-index: 9999.
-Three layers with clear ownership is all this site needs.
+Fixed-position elements are easy to add one at a time; the complexity is all in how they interact.
+Defining a z-index stack as a deliberate system rather than ad-hoc increments heads off the "just make it higher" escalation that eventually lands you at z-index: 9999.
+Three layers with clear ownership is all this site needs, and it stays that way because nobody has to guess.